-Income tax contributions do not include social security.
+Income tax contributions do not include social security in Belgium.
 Workers generally pay 13.07% of their income in social security contributions, while self-employed people pay an average of 22%.

 The Belgian government is increasingly looking to crack down on tax evasion.
 Data released in 2019 showed that the authorities had authorised audits of 3,600 taxpayers’ bank accounts since 2011.